 CONFIDENTIALITY OF REFERENCE QUERIES

-This information will be disclosed only upon the request or consent of the individuals or groups whose library privileges are directly affected or pursuant to a court order that shows cause and is in proper form as required by local, state or federal law.
+Library records associating the names of Library users with specific materials, computer database searches, interlibrary loan transactions, reference queries, requests, or other specific uses of the Library, are confidential in nature.
+This information will be disclosed only upon the request or consent of the affected individuals or pursuant to a court order that shows cause and is in proper form as required by local, state or federal law.

 PRIORITY OF SERVICE